gouravnema/react-weather-board/README.md

 ```

 #### Dev notes
+* webpack config is changed to output in `/docs` instead of `/build`
+to support github pages based hosting.
 * Configuration like api url and city id are hardcode as file
 constants in `/src/ui/js/data/server.js` can be easily moved out to config later.
 * Components are usually covered with html snapshots.